20 Exchange Place: Office use

 When the building opened, it had an estimated 6,500 employees.
 City Bank Farmers Trust occupied almost all of the space on the first through 12th floors, as well as the basement stories.
 The Canadian Bank of Commerce also took some space on the Hanover Street side of the ground level.
-Other tenants took space in the upper floors, including law firms, which comprised a majority of the building's outside tenants.
+Other tenants took space in the upper floors, including law firms, which comprised most of the building's outside tenants.
 The building also contained offices for financial firms such as Lehman Brothers, BNY Mellon, and First Boston.
 City Bank Farmers Trust remained the largest occupant of the building, occupying 75 percent of the floor area at its peak.
 Part of the interior was altered in 1945.

 National City Bank merged with the First National Bank in 1955, becoming First National City Bank.
 Shortly afterward, in March 1958, City Bank Farmers Trust took over the construction of a skyscraper on 399 Park Avenue, which was to contain most of the operations of First National City Bank.
 City Bank Farmers Trust moved to the newly completed 399 Park Avenue in 1961.
-The same year, 20 Exchange Place's eastern wing was undergoing renovations; in late 1961, some of these materials caught fire, leading 25 people to be trapped in the elevators.
+The same year, the eastern wing of 20 Exchange Place was undergoing renovations; in late 1961, some of these materials caught fire, leading to 25 people becoming trapped in the elevators.
 First National City Bank was renamed Citibank in 1976, and the bank sold off 20 Exchange Place in 1979, though it retained space there.
 Both Citibank and the Canadian Bank of Commerce moved out of 20 Exchange Place in 1989.
 Although the facade remained largely unchanged over the years, the lobbies had been closed to the public by the end of the 20th century.